 As a new mom you may think that breastfeeding is a simple task, you put your baby on your boob and they eat.
 That’s what I thought too.

-What to do if it hurts to feed
+Tips on what to do if it hurts to feed

 There’s a lot of moms who struggle with breastfeeding.
 Some mom’s just can’t get a good latch with their baby, and it is extremely painful.
 If your baby is latched wrong it can cause your nipples to crack, bleed, and blisters.